Ingenimax/agent-sdk-go/README.md

 ## Documentation

+📖 **Full documentation available at [docs.goagents.dev](https://docs.goagents.dev/)**

-For more detailed information, refer to the following documents:
+For more detailed information, you can also refer to the following documents:

 - [Environment Variables](docs/environment_variables.md)
 - [Memory](docs/memory.md)